akio-tomiya/Gaugefields.jl/README.md

 ```

 ## Gradient flow with general terms
 We can do the gradient flow with general terms with the use of Wilsonloop.jl, which is shown below.
+The coefficient of the action can be complex.
+The complex conjugate of the action defined here is added automatically to make the total action hermitian.
 The code is

 ```julia